-Advice on mental health supports and transition to college
+Advice on mental health support and transition to college

-For students with a mental health difficulty transitioning from CAMHS (Child and Adolescent Mental Health Services), or with a diagnoses in later life - it is important to consider your options in terms of managing your mental health.
+For students with mental health difficulty transitioning from CAMHS (Child and Adolescent Mental Health Services), or with a diagnosis in later life - it is important to consider your options in terms of managing your mental health.

 Occupational Therapy aims to enable you to participate in the activities that you want or need to do in your student life.
-It is a really practical approach, which focuses upon working collaboratively with you in learning how to manage your health and well-being in college through the things you do.
-In your one-to-one meetings, you choose the areas you would find it useful to work upon, and you can either meet an OT over a short period of time to address a specific issue, or you can meet more regularly with your OT for on-going support.
+It is a really practical approach, which focuses on working collaboratively with you in learning how to manage your health and well-being in college through the things you do.
+In your one-to-one meetings, you choose the areas you would find useful to work on, and you can either meet an OT over a short period of time to address a specific issue, or you can meet more regularly with your OT for ongoing support.

 Free, confidential and non-judgmental support to registered students of Trinity College Dublin and the Marino Institute of Education, who are experiencing personal and/or academic concerns.
 The team of qualified counsellors support all Trinity students irrespective of age, disability, sexual orientation, socioeconomic background, gender identity and expression, marital or family status, religion, ethnicity or culture.